Physics Courses

 Course Detail:

-This course continues Mechatronics 1 with the study of digital electronics and the structure of digital systems.
-Students will be given projects where they will do meaningful embedded system design.
-Prerequisite: PH208.
+This one-term course builds on Mechatronics 1 with the study of digital electronics and the structure of digital systems.
+Students will be given projects in which they will do meaningful embedded system design.
+Prerequisites: PH208.

 |